Multiple points on the boundaries of Brownian loop-soup clusters: Preliminaries

 \end{theorem} The values of the exponents $\eta_\kappa(\alpha, \beta)$ were also computed in \cite[Theorem 1.5]{MR4221655}, and it turned out that $\eta_\kappa(\beta)=\eta_\kappa(0,\beta)$.
 The exponents $\eta_\kappa(\beta)$ were then defined in \cite{MR4221655} as the \emph{generalized disconnection exponents}.
 If we let $\xi_c(\beta):=\eta_{\kappa}(\beta)$ for $c$ and $\kappa$ related by~\eqref{eq:c_kappa}, then the value of $\xi_c(\beta)$ is given by~\eqref{eq:exponent}.

-The exponents $\xi_\kappa(\beta)$ are related to the Brownian loop soup via the following lemma, which is the radial analogue of the chordal result in \cite{MR3035764} (see Figure~\ref{fig:def2} left).
-The proof of this result is totally similar to \cite{MR3035764} (writing down a formal proof would be very long, and would involve no new idea, so we decide to omit it for the sake of brevity). \begin{lemma} Let $K$ be distributed according to $\Pf^{\alpha, \beta}_{8/3}$.
+Recently, it was shown in \cite{cg25} that the general radial restriction measure is unique, and hence its law is determined by $\Pf_\kappa^{\alpha, \beta}$.
+Then, by \cite[Proposition 2.9]{cg25}, we can relate the exponents $\xi_\kappa(\beta)$ to the Brownian loop soup in the following way. \begin{lemma}[\cite{cg25} Proposition 2.9] Let $K$ be distributed according to $\Pf^{\alpha, \beta}_{8/3}$.
 Let $\Cc(K)$ be the union of $K$ with all the clusters that it intersects in an independent loop soup of intensity $c$ in $\Ub$.
 Then the filling of $\Cc(K)$ is distributed according to $\Pf_\kappa^{\alpha, \beta}$, where $\kappa$ and $c$ are related by~\eqref{eq:c_kappa}. \end{lemma}

 It was pointed out in \cite{MR1992830} that Brownian excursions satisfy conformal restriction, and in particular the filling of a Brownian excursion from $0$ to $1$ in $\Ub$ satisfies radial restriction with parameters $(0,1)$.
 If we let $K_\beta$ be the union of $\beta\in \Nb$ independent Brownian excursions in $\Ub$ which start at $0$ and exit $\Ub$ at $1$, then the filling of $K_\beta$ is distributed as $\Pf^{0, \beta}_{8/3}$.
 Let $\Cc(K_\beta)$ be the union of $K_\beta$ with all the clusters that it intersects in an independent loop soup of intensity $c$ in $\Ub$.
-Then Lemmas~\ref{lem:obs} implies that the filling of $\Cc(K_\beta)$ is distributed according to $\Pf_\kappa^{0, \beta}$, where $\kappa$ and $c$ are related by~\eqref{eq:c_kappa} (see Figure~\ref{fig:def2} right).
+Then Lemma~\ref{lem:obs} implies that the filling of $\Cc(K_\beta)$ is distributed according to $\Pf_\kappa^{0, \beta}$, where $\kappa$ and $c$ are related by~\eqref{eq:c_kappa} (see Figure~\ref{fig:def2} right).

 Recall that for $k\in\Nb$, the definition of $\xi_c(k,0)$ given by~\eqref{eq:wh-p1} involves Brownian motions and a loop soup in $\Bc(0,r)$ for $r>1$.
 If we rescale everything by $1/r$, then the definition of $\xi_c(k,0)$ given by~\eqref{eq:wh-p1} is very similar to the definition of $\xi_c(k)$ given just above, with two differences: \begin{itemize} \item In the definition of $\xi_c(k,0)$ (where we rescale everything by $1/r$), we consider $k$ Brownian motions started at $k$ uniform points on $\Cc_{1/r}$ and stopped upon exiting $\Ub$; while in the definition of $\xi_c(k)$, we consider $k$ Brownian excursions in $\Ub$ between $0$ and $1$. \item In the definition of $\xi_c(k,0)$ we consider an event of non-disconnection; while in the definition of $\xi_c(k)$, we consider an event that the conformal radius of the random set generated by the Brownian motions and the loop soup is small. \end{itemize} We will show in Proposition~\ref{prop:same-exponents} that $\xi_c(k,0)=\xi_c(k)$.